casper-ecosystem/rustSDK/README.md

 #### Build package with Wasm pack

-If you want to compile the wasm package from Rust you might need to install wasm-pack for ease of use.
+If you want to compile the Wasm package from Rust you may need to install `wasm-pack` for ease of use.

 ```shell
 curl https://rustwasm.github.io/wasm-pack/installer/init.sh -sSf | sh